huangyoujia/learngit-2-14/readme2.txt

-I went to learn voilin.
+I went to learn voilen.
+I went to primary school where I used to study.